cheminfo/eln-docs/docs/55_eln/20_eln-add-entry/README.md

 When looking for commercial products you may decide to also lookup for safety information in [PubChem](https://pubchem.ncbi.nlm.nih.gov/).

 To activate this feature, click on `prefs` and check `Activate safety lookup`.
-Don't forget to save your new preferences !
+Don't forget to save your new preferences!

 It is also possible to directly edit the safety information by clicking in the `Hazard pictogram` column and entering the various GHS pictogram code separated by a comma.